Last updated: August 2026

 Trade class | Some trades create more frequent or severe claims | Roofing, framing, excavation, welding, and structural work price higher than painting or drywall |

-Gross receipts | More work creates more exposure | A $2M contractor usually pays more than a $250K contractor |
+Gross receipts | More work creates more exposure | Higher annual revenue generally means more of the exposure carriers are rating |

 Payroll | Labor intensity affects jobsite exposure | Larger crews create more opportunities for third-party injury or property damage |